hugger-beep/bedrock_guardrail/processing.md

 - SuspiciousDownloadCommands?
 NO (not curl virus.sh | bash)

 Result: No BLOCK patterns match → CONTINUE
-# Why: Your encoded content is notebook format, not malicious downloads
+# Why: The encoded content is notebook format, not malicious downloads
 # Bedrock allows by default when no BLOCK patterns match
 ```